 - 10 or 12-ounce package of white chocolate chips or melting wafers

-- 1 teaspoon of vanilla flavoring (optional – I don’t typically add it)
+You can also use 1 teaspoon of vanilla flavoring, but that’s optional.
+I don’t typically add it.

 And here are the tools you’ll need: